What Does a Year of Elections Mean for Private Equity Investors?

 U.S. election impact beyond markets

-Beyond the potential market impact, PE investors will have a close eye on one particular aspect of US tax policy that may split the two parties in November’s election: carried interest.
+Beyond the potential market impact, PE investors will have a close eye on one particular aspect of U.S. tax policy that may split the two parties in November’s election: carried interest.

 Carried interest allows executives at PE and other investment firms to account for the bulk of their earnings as capital gains rather than income.
 Biden has pledged to stop this “loophole”, while floating a separate proposal to tax all long-term capital gains as income for those earning over $1 million.